danielpastor97/mlcg/examples/h5_pl/single_molecule/README.md

 In the 1L2Y example, it is possible that the simulation exits before finishing after trowing an error related to "Simulation blewup at timestep #..."

 This problem is related to the fact that the prior was fitted with very little data and is not a good enough prior to avoid unphysical configurations in our system.
+For real production models, we recommend running prior-only simulations before starting a training to see if your prior is suitably accurate/stable.

 ## Step 4: Analyzing a simulation.